 We presented a general-purpose framework for constraint-based learned simulation, where a learned constraint function implicitly represents the time dynamics of the physical system and future predictions are generated via a constraint solver.
 We implemented our constraint function as a graph network and used gradient descent as the constraint solver.
 Our results showed that our \constraintmodel has competitive or better performance compared to previous learned simulators in a variety of challenging physical simulation problems.
 We demonstrated unique abilities of \constraintmodel to generalize to novel, hand-designed constraints and improve the simulation accuracy on larger systems at test time by increasing solver iterations.
 These properties have not been previously demonstrated in the space of learned physical simulations.

-Implicit constraint-based models have stronger inductive biases, compared to explicit forward simulators, which offer trade-offs between expressivity and additional model features, such as adaptive computation and allowing manual constraint terms to be incorporated.
-One inductive bias is that the constraint-based models impose a parameter-sharing scheme: the gradient $\nabla_\update \constr$ in \constraintmodel effectively ties the parameters across $N$ solver iterations, analogous to a recurrent neural network.
-This means that the constraint-based model requires 2.5 times fewer parameters to achieve a comparable test performance to the deep forward simulator with 10 message-passing steps (Section \ref{sec:iterations_and_layers}).
-However, in principle, a deep forward simulator can be more expressive: each layer's parameters in the unshared forward model could, after training, take values that are equivalent to the shared parameters of \constraintmodel.
-Another inductive bias of the \constraintmodel comes from how it searches for a solution that converges to the fixed point.
+Implicit constraint-based models have stronger inductive biases, compared to explicit forward simulators, offering trade-offs between expressivity, adaptive computation and allowing to incorporate manual constraint terms.
+One inductive bias is parameter-sharing: the gradient $\nabla_\update \constr$ in \constraintmodel effectively ties the parameters across $N$ solver iterations.
+In principle, a deep forward simulator can be more expressive than \constraintmodel: each layer in the unshared forward model could take values of the shared parameters of \constraintmodel.
+In practice, \constraintmodel requires 2.5 times fewer MP layers to achieve a comparable test performance to the forward simulator with 10 MP layers (Section \ref{sec:iterations_and_layers}).
+Another inductive bias is that \constraintmodel searches for a solution that converges to the fixed point.
 This property makes it easy and natural to incorporate novel hand-designed constraints at test time, and generalize to more solver iterations and larger systems.

 One key area for further improvements in constraint-based models is the runtime.
-Our model applies the gradient descent solver in the forward pass and therefore requires approximately $2N$-times longer computation time compared to the forward model with the same number of parameters, where $N$ is the number of solver iterations.
+Our model applies the gradient descent solver in the forward pass, requiring $2N$-times longer computation time ($N$ is the number of solver iterations) compared to the forward model with the same number of parameters.
 The multiplier $2$ is due to the computation of the constraint gradient via vector-Jacobian product (VJP).
-Similar iterative models, such as Deep Equilibrium models (DEQ, \cite{bai2019deep}), suffer similar issues.
-Different techniques, such as more efficient solvers (with adaptive step or higher-order) or alternative ways to compute the gradient of the constraint solution (e.g., implicit differentiation~\citep{Liao2018RevivingAI}, as used in DEQs) may help reduce the runtime and the memory cost.
+Similar iterative models, such as Deep Equilibrium models (DEQ, \citet{bai2019deep}), suffer from similar issues.
+Different techniques may help reduce the runtime and the memory cost: using more efficient, adaptive solvers or alternative ways to compute the gradient of the solution (e.g., implicit differentiation~\citep{Liao2018RevivingAI}, as used in DEQs).